The top 10 causes of death

 Q: How has the situation changed in the past decade?

-Ischaemic heart disease, stroke, lower respiratory infections, chronic obstructive lung disease, diarrhoea and HIV/AIDS have remained the top major killers during the past decade.
+Ischaemic heart disease, stroke, lower respiratory infections and chronic obstructive lung disease have remained the top major killers during the past decade.

 Injuries continue to kill 5 million people each year.
-Road traffic injuries claimed nearly 3500 lives each day in 2011 – about 700 more than in the year 2000 – making it among the top 10 leading causes in 2011.
+Road traffic injuries claimed nearly 3500 lives each day in 2012 – more than 600 more than in the year 2000 – making it among the 10 leading causes in 2012.

 Q: How many young children die each year, and why?

-In 2011, 6.9 million children died before reaching their fifth birthday; almost all (99%) of these deaths occurred in low- and middle-income countries.
-The major killers of children aged less than five years were pneumonia, prematurity, birth asphyxia and birth trauma, and diarrhoeal diseases.
-Malaria was still a major killer in sub-Saharan Africa, causing about 14% of under-five deaths in the region.
+In 2012, 6.6 million children died before reaching their fifth birthday; almost all (99%) of these deaths occurred in low- and middle-income countries.
+The major killers of children aged less than 5 years were prematurity, pneumonia, birth asphyxia and birth trauma, and diarrhoeal diseases.
+Malaria was still a major killer in sub-Saharan Africa, causing about 15% of under 5 deaths in the region.

-About 43% of deaths in children younger than 5 years in 2011 occurred within 28 days of birth – the neonatal period.
-The most important cause of death was prematurity, which was responsible for one-third of all deaths during this period.
+About 44% of deaths in children younger than 5 years in 2012 occurred within 28 days of birth – the neonatal period.
+The most important cause of death was prematurity, which was responsible for 35% of all deaths during this period.